-Application : Applied Explanation on application of the practice The meeting dates of the Board and Committees are scheduled in advance so that the Directors are able to plan ahead and schedule these dates into their respective calendars.
+Application : Applied Explanation on application of the practice : The annual meeting dates of the Board and Committees are scheduled in advance so that the Directors can plan ahead and schedule these dates into their respective calendars.
 When exigencies prevent a Director from attending a Board or Committee meeting in person, such Director can participate by audio or video conference.
-The Directors' attendance for Board and/or Committee meetings during Financial Year is disclosed under the Corporate Governance Overview Statement.
+The Directors' attendance for Board and/or Committee meetings during the Financial Year is disclosed in the CG Overview Statement.
 Prior to Board and Committees meetings, all Directors receive the agenda and a set of Board/meeting papers duly signed and recommended by the relevant senior management personnel containing information for deliberation.
-This is to accord sufficient time for the Directors to review the Board papers and seek clarification, if required, from the senior management or the Company Secretaries.
+This is to accord sufficient time for the Directors to review the Board papers and seek clarification, if required, from senior management or the Company Secretary.
 The Company encourages a paperless environment.
 It grants digital access to the Directors via a dedicated Google Drive for meeting documents.
 Google Drive allows them to access various company documents for easy reference and in a timely manner.
 Using Google Drive also enables the Company to control the access, internally and externally, to such meeting documents thus preserving the confidentiality thereof.
-Upon conclusion of the meeting, the Company Secretaries would circulate the minutes of the meetings to the management present and Directors for review to ensure that the minutes accurately reflect the deliberations and decisions of the Board, including whether any Director abstained from voting or deliberating on a particular matter.
+Upon conclusion of the meeting, the Company Secretary would circulate the minutes of the meetings to the management who were present at the meeting and Directors for review to ensure that the minutes accurately reflect the proceedings of the meeting, including whether any Director abstained from voting or deliberating on a particular matter.
 The minutes of the meetings would be confirmed and signed by the Chairman at the forthcoming meetings which normally takes place within two (2) to three (3) months from the preceding meeting.
-The Company makes use of video conferencing facilities to enable the participation of members of senior management from other offices without their having to travel when the need arises.
+The Company makes use of video conferencing facilities to enable the participation of senior management personnel from other offices without their having to travel when the need arises.
 The video conference allows the Board to have access to information in a timely manner from the relevant person in charge while saving time and cost.

-Explanation for departure :
+Explanation for :

+departure

-Large companies are to complete the colu - Non-large companies are encouraged
+Non-large companies are encouraged

+to complete the columns be elow.

 Measure :

 Timeframe :